 Working together to protect children's health

-The Site Assessment Section (SAS) of the California Department of Public Health is working to make sure that early care and education (ECE) programs are located in safe places – so that children aren’t exposed to dangerous chemicals during their care.
-Our goal is to work with professionals in public health, community planning, zoning, licensing, environmental protection, early care and education, and other fields to create safe practices in our communities.
+The Site Assessment Section (SAS) of the California Department of Public Health is working to make sure that early care and education programs are located in safe places – so that children are not exposed to dangerous chemicals during their care.
+Our goal is to work with child care providers, public agencies responsible for licensing, early care and education, community planning, environmental protection, and other fields to create safe practices in our communities.

 Understanding the problem

-ECE programs may be located in places where children and staff can come in contact with dangerous chemicals even if they meet current state licensing regulations.
-As a result, a new ECE program might open in a contaminated industrial building that was never cleaned up, or next door to a dry cleaner using harmful chemicals.
-This can put staff and especially children – who are more sensitive to the effects of chemicals because they're still growing – at risk of health problems.
-In some cases, these health effects may be irreversible.
+Usually, child care facilities are safe.
+However, sometimes they may be located in places where children and staff can be exposed to dangerous chemicals, even if they meet current state licensing regulations.
+A child care facility may be located in a former industrial building that was contaminated with harmful chemicals, or the child care facility may share a ventilation system with a next-door business that uses harmful chemicals.
+This can put staff and especially children (who are more sensitive to the effects of chemicals because they are still growing) at risk of exposure to harmful chemicals.
+In some cases, these exposures can lead to health effects.

 - Their developing brains and bodies are more vulnerable to harmful chemicals.

 - For their size, children drink more water and breathe more air than adults.